How Did Orientation and Mobility Training for the Blind Help Me Become a Better Person

 Sarah using a cane while crossing the busy street

-Soon I realized there’s actually a huge problem.
-Yes, I am able to get out of the house regularly, but I could only do this whenever I am with my husband or other people, or whenever I take an Uber ride.
-This is why I immediately made the decision to look for any school which offers a mobility training and other courses for the blind.
+Soon, however, I realized there was a significant problem.
+Yes, I was able to get out of the house regularly, but only when I was with my husband or other people, or when I took an Uber.
+That’s when I decided I needed to find a school that offered mobility training and other courses for the blind.

-To make the story short, I am now undergoing an orientation and mobility training (OM) with the help of a superb, professional instructor in our city.
-Her name is Sarah.
-What I like about her is that not only is she systematic with her way of teaching things; but also she has so much enthusiasm for everything!
-Maybe that is why, and this is according to her, I get the lessons so quickly.
-Of course, I think this is flattering to hear on my part as a student, isn’t it?
-The training is still far from over, but I have experienced so many joyful moments already!
+To make a long story short, I’m now undergoing orientation and mobility training (OM) with the help of an amazing instructor in our city.
+Her name is also Sarah, and what I love about her is not just her systematic teaching but also her enthusiasm for everything!
+Maybe that’s why, according to her, I’m picking up the lessons so quickly.
+Of course, hearing that is quite flattering as a student, right?
+The training isn’t over yet, but I’ve already experienced so many joyful moments!

 Just to give you an idea of how the mobility training has been going for me